Rapidan Dam: 1983 retrofit

-In 1983 the county awarded a contract to the Johnson Bros. construction company to restore the dam so it could generate power.
+In 1983, the county awarded a contract to the Johnson Bros. construction company to restore the dam so that it could generate power.
 Work started in May 1983.
-The original corbels on the dam were not reinforced so they did not meet 80s standards.
+The original corbels on the dam were not reinforced, so they did not meet 1980s standards.
 There was concern that they were vulnerable to shearing.
 During the retrofit, 193 anchors were installed to strengthen the corbels.
 New tainter gates were designed and installed to replace those damaged in 1965.
 The new gate design was stronger than the original to prevent it from failing due to pressure from water and ice again.
-In July 1982 a specification was issued for pumping equipment and bids were received in October of that year.
+In July 1982, a specification was issued for pumping equipment, and bids were received in October of that year.
 Allis-Chalmers gated tubular turbines were chosen.
 These were rated for a generator output of 2.5 megawatts of power each.
 Concerns were raised that a vortex could form due to the design of the new intake.
 The design was modelled at Saint Anthony Falls Hydraulic Laboratory and shown to cause a vortex.
-The design was already under construction by this point so a change was made to add a guidewall, round the noses of the piers and add a plate with holes behind the trashracks.
-Work also involved the repair and maintenance of trashracks, stairs, doors and a roof.
+The design was already under construction by this point, so a change was made to add a guidewall, round the noses of the piers, and add a plate with holes behind the trashracks.
+Work also involved the repair and maintenance of trashracks, stairs, doors, and a roof.
 Part of the retrofit involved financial computer modelling of the dam's operation using 40 years of historical data.

-In 2002 it was discovered that the foundation of the dam needed emergency repairs which were carried out to stop the dam failing.
+In 2002, it was discovered that the foundation of the dam needed emergency repairs, which were carried out to stop the dam failing.
 This included filling concrete in a void between several buttresses and part of the base slab at the toe of the spillway.
 This cost $1,034,000.

-In 2019 the dam was damaged by flooding and stopped producing electricity.
-In 2021 the county commissioned two studies from Barr Engineering Co. to explore the options for the dam’s state of disrepair.
+In 2019, the dam was damaged by flooding and stopped producing electricity.
+In 2021, the county commissioned two studies from Barr Engineering Co. to explore the options for the dam's state of disrepair.
 Two options were studied: dam repair or dam removal.
 From April to June 2022, the county collected community feedback regarding these options.
-69% of responses supported repairing the dam and 18% supported removing the dam.
+69% of responses supported repairing the dam and 18% supported removal.
 As of April 2023 the National Inventory of Dams rated the dam in poor condition and its hazard potential as "significant".